 - The Magi priests worship Jesus, but the Jewish Priests don’t.
 They seek him, but the chosen people do not seek him.
 The following write-up will explore why they did not worship the long-awaited Messiah.

-- The text minimizes political Kingship by stressing Jesus is King.
-After the worship of the Magi, the text never again refers to Herod as the king or either his son, Archelaus (v.
+- The text minimizes political kingship by stressing that Jesus is king.
+After the Magi worshiped Jesus, the text never again refers to Herod as the king nor his son, Archelaus (v.
 22).
+The text simply states their names without any titles of respect.
 Instead, the text demonstrates Jesus is King!
-King of the Jews – worshipped at his birth.
+King of the Jews – worshiped at his birth.

 - The nearness of Jerusalem to Bethlehem (5 miles south) and access to Scriptures by the Jewish priests did not result in worship.
 Woe to us who may be near and have privileged access to the truth.
 Yet, this condition does not lead to worship!

-The Magi boldly worshipped Jesus despite Herod’s pretense of opposing the child King, while the Jewish priests disregarded him.
+The Magi boldly worshiped Jesus despite Herod’s pretense of opposing the child King, while the Jewish priests disregarded him.
 See what trouble they brought to Jerusalem.

 To follow: